 Sheraton Kansas City Hotel at Crown Center

 A combination of networking and need-to-know information.
-Connect with colleagues at PDW.
+Connect with colleagues at the Program Directors Workshop (PDW).

-- Experience workshops on a variety of topics, such as administration and finance of the residency program, accreditation requirements, and more.
+- Experience workshops on a variety of topics, such as the administration and finance of the residency program, accreditation requirements and change management.

 - Gain the tools you need and get inspired to improve your program.

 - Attend sessions specifically designed to address issues faced by program directors, associate program directors and other program leadership.